Probate court

 A probate court (sometimes called a surrogate court) is a court that has competence in a jurisdiction to deal with matters of probate and the administration of estates.
-In some jurisdictions, such courts may be referred to as Orphans' Courts or courts of ordinary.
+In some jurisdictions, such courts may be referred to as orphans' courts or courts of ordinary.
 In some jurisdictions probate court functions are performed by a chancery court or another court of equity, or as a part or division of another court.

 Probate courts administer proper distribution of the assets of a decedent (one who has died), adjudicates the validity of wills, enforces the provisions of a valid will (by issuing the grant of probate), prevents malfeasance by executors and administrators of estates, and provides for the equitable distribution of the assets of persons who die intestate (without a valid will), such as by granting a grant of administration giving judicial approval to the personal representative to administer matters of the estate.

 In contested matters, the probate court examines the authenticity of a will and decides who is to receive the deceased person's property.
 In a case of an intestacy, the court determines who is to receive the deceased's property under the law of its jurisdiction.
 The probate court will then oversee the process of distributing the deceased's assets to the proper beneficiaries.
 A probate court can be petitioned by interested parties in an estate, such as when a beneficiary feels that an estate is being mishandled.
 The court has the authority to compel an executor to give an account of their actions.

 In some jurisdictions (e.g. Texas) probate courts also handle other matters, such as guardianships, trusts, and mental health issues (including the authority to order involuntary commitment to psychiatric facilities and involuntary administering psychiatric medication).

 Orphans' Court

 An Orphans' Court was an organization established in the Chesapeake Bay American colonies during colonization.
 The major goal of the organization was to protect orphaned children and their right to their deceased family member's estate from claims and against abuses by stepparents and others.

 Today, at least in Maryland and in Pennsylvania, probate courts are still called Orphans' Courts, for historical reasons, hearing matters involving wills of deceased estates which are contested and supervising estates which are probated judicially.

+In Texas, there are 18 statutory probate courts created by legislative statute, called "Probate Courts" which have original and exclusive jurisdiction over its counties probate matters including guardianship cases and mental health commitments.
+In counties without these probate courts matters are handled by county or district courts.